jacksonrayhamilton/context-coloring/README.md

 - Identifiers are bold when first declared.
 - Comments are gray and italic.

-This coloring scheme is probably more useful than conventional JavaScript *syntax* highlighting.
-Highlighting keywords can help detect spelling errors, or alert one to unclosed string literals; but so can a [linter][].
-(If you haven't already, you should [integrate][emacs integration] one into your editor.)

 In JavaScript, we are constantly leveraging closures to bind nearby data.
 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
 It can also help curb nasty